jessepearson/mailpoet-contact-form-7/readme.txt

 MailPoet is a free newsletter and post notification plugin for WordPress that makes it really simple to send out email newsletters to your subscription lists.
 This plugin integrates Contact Form 7 with MailPoet by providing an option for your customers to signup for your newsletter lists while submitting a form.

+Please see the extensive installation / setup instructions to set up your form correctly.

+Feel free to add feature requests or bugs to [our GitHub page](https://github.com/BFTrick/mailpoet-contact-form-7).
+Support requests should go in the support forum.

 = Features =

 * Allow your users to sign up for a Mailpoet newsletter list using a Contact Form 7 form
+* You can capture first name, last name, and (of course) email
+* You can signup users to as many lists as you like
+* You can set up the form to opt in or opt out

 == Installation ==